-Inactive Student Policy
+4.10 Inactive Student Policy

-Students are considered Active for eight months from the start date of the last attempted course.
-Drops and cancellations are not counted toward course completion or considered an attempt.
-Once Inactive, a student can return to Active status by attempting a course as long as they are within the five-year maximum program completion period.
+Students must complete a course that counts toward their degree every eight months to retain active status.
+Students who do not complete a course within the required time frame will be assigned Inactive status.
+Drops and withdrawals are not counted toward completion.
+Once Inactive, a student can return to Active status by completing a course as long as they are within the five-year maximum program completion period and have not been administratively withdrawn.
 A student's course performance is not a factor.
-Students with no course attempts for one year (365 days) are subject to the Administrative Withdrawal Policy.
+Students with no course completions for one year (365 days) are subject to the Degree Program Administrative Withdrawal Policy.